 If all your checking account has done for you lately is charge you fees to store your money, then it‘s time to move on to a new account that doesn‘t sap your balance with numerous surcharges and actually pays interest so your money can grow.
 Yes, no-fee, interest-bearing checking accounts really do exist — and GOBankingRates has found the best ones.

 GOBankingRates identified the top 10 checking accounts in the U.S. based on five criteria: annual percentage yield, minimum deposit, monthly maintenance fee, nonsufficient funds (NSF) fee and minimum balance required to avoid fees; APY and minimum balance were weighted double in our methodology.
-The accounts reviewed were the most basic checking accounts offered by the financial institutions surveyed for our Best Banks of 2016 rankings.
+The accounts reviewed were the most basic checking accounts offered by the financial institutions surveyed for the Best Banks of 2016 rankings.

 Here are the 10 best checking accounts currently available.
 If your bank isn’t on the list, and you’re unhappy with your current checking account, you might want to consider switching.